aniqfakhrul/WordAnalyzer/README.md

 ## Additional Feature

-I added a line of code to ignore spaces if users input senteces with spaces.
+* I added a line of code to ignore spaces if users input sentences with spaces.
 ```js
 if (test != ' '){
 	//count characters
 }
 ```
+* Created `Count.js` file as a seperate component in `/components` folder. _(Imported in App.js)_

 ## User Interface